divsoft/angular2-samples/01 - Passing Data Between Controllers - @Input/src/readme.md

 The source code is in reference of blog post with above blog link.

-Please use angular-cli to create a skelleton and replace the src folder with the folder above and run the application.
+Please use angular-cli to create a skelleton and replace the content of src folder (angular-cli created) with the src and run the application.